voidcode/hottoapp/README.md

 Tutorials is make in .md file.

-Multiple choice test make in and .json file.
+Multiple choice tests are make with json format, the file ending is .test

 ![CourseView](https://raw.githubusercontent.com/voidcode/howtoapp/master/PR/HowToApp_001.png)